Ausawin2016/seattlePowerAppers/outlines/RealWorldSession2Instructions.md

 ## App and Asset Downloads

-- Download the Realworld PowerApps Session 2 [Asset Pack](./assets/session2/session2.zip) and [App](./apps/RealWorldSession2App.msapp)
+- Download the Realworld PowerApps [Session 2 Asset Pack](./assets/session2.zip)
+    - This asset pack contains the latest data and sample app we'll be working from.
-- Save them somewhere logical
+- Save this somewhere logical
 - Extract the `session2.zip` file so its accessible
+- Begin the exercises below by building the app as outlined below.
+    - Do not import the app straightaway unless you just want to dissect it.

 ## Instructions